 These have been manufactured by our main UK spring manufacturer, who makes the majority of our springs (as well as having made other makes of girder fork main springs for other historic suppliers in the past), and they look of excellent quality.
-We have also had them satin black coated, so should be ready to fit direct to your bike - unless you wish to further coat them with either a gloss black or Matt army green (if fitting to a WD16H).
+We have also had them gloss black coated, so should be ready to fit direct to your bike (unless you wish to paint them Matt army green (if fitting to a WD16H!).
 Each spring comes supplied in protective paper and sealed bag to prevent scuffing in storage.

 Accompanying photographs shows one of these springs next to an original Norton spring for comparision.
 Also, one is shown fitted to the top spring clasp and M30 (pre-war racing type) girder fork blades of my own 1939 M30 Manx Norton project (I will be using them myself).